 If you live on or nearby campus, talk to your school about teaching assistant positions.
 Also known as TAs, these positions are often open only to graduate students.
-TAs work closely with a professor in their department, and handle many of the tasks associated with the teacher’s job.
+TAs work closely with a professor in their department, and handle many of the tasks associated with the professor’s job.
 Teaching assistants often grade papers, administer exams and meet with students during office hours.
 Some TAs will even teach classes for the professors.

-A research assistant is someone who assists a professor in the department on a research project, enabling you to apply your knowledge in the field.
-You might work on a study of mood and behavior, drug abuse or abnormal psychology.
-According to the Bureau of Labor Statistics, the median hourly wage for research assistants is $18.42 an hour.
-The lowest 10 percent of assistants make $8.77 an hour, and the highest 10 percent earn more than $32 an hour.
+According to 2017 data from the U.S. Bureau of Labor Statistics, the mean annual salary for graduate teaching assistants is $37,720.
+The lowest 10 percent of assistants make $17,970 per year, and the highest 10 percent earn $58,450 per year.
 These positions may also come with free or reduced tuition.
 The competition for research and teaching assistant positions is fierce, and most schools require that you apply at the same time that you apply for a spot in the program.

 Home Health Support

-A Master’s in Psychology program is designed to give you a better understanding of clinical psychology, forensic psychology and other branches of psychology.
+A master’s in psychology program is designed to give you a better understanding of clinical psychology, forensic psychology and other branches of psychology.
 Unless you have unlimited money at your disposal, you’ll likely need help paying for your education.
 Working as a home health aide, RA, research assistant or teaching assistant can not only help financially, but provide applied learning experiences.